Rangga056/eclipse-estate/README.md

 One of the main challenges I ran into was Maanging the user listing.
 This lead me to spend a few days on a research spike into the MongoDB database and redux-toolkit.

-At the end of the day, the technologies implemented in this project are React, React-Router-dom, Redux, Express, NodeJS, MongoDB, and a significant amount of VanillaJS, JSX, and CSS.
+At the end of the day, the technologies implemented in this project are React, React-Router-dom, Redux, Express, NodeJS, MongoDB, and a significant amount of VanillaJS, JSX, and TailwindCSS.
 I chose to use the create vite react template boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.
 In the next iteration I plan on handrolling a webpack.config.js file to more fully understand the build process